gabrielfernando01/tutorial_PostgreSQL/README.md

 <code>mydb=#</code>

-These line printed out by <code>psql</code> is the prompt, and it indicates that <code>psql</code> is listening to you and that you can type SQL queries into a work space maintained by <psql>.
+These line printed out by <code>psql</code> is the prompt, and it indicates that <code>psql</code> is listening to you and that you can type SQL queries into a work space maintained by <code>psql</code>.
 Try out these commands:

 mydb=# **SELECT version();**